-When Jehovah’s Witnesses come knocking on your door, they may give you a simple presentation that might include reading a scripture and something from one of their pieces of literature.
-They will present themselves as people who know about the bible, and indeed they pride themselves on their offer to study the bible with strangers.
+When Jehovah’s Witnesses come knocking on your door, they may give you a simple presentation that includes reading a scripture and something from their literature.
+They will present themselves as people who know about the bible, and, indeed, they pride themselves on their offer to study the bible with strangers.

-While this may sound all well and good, whatever you do, don’t bother asking them too many questions and especially not any about their religion.
+While this may sound all well and good, whatever you do, don’t bother asking them too many questions, and especially not questions about their religion.
 If the questions get uncomfortable for them, stray from the outline of the material they present, or are simply over their head, they will typically leave, never to be seen again.
-Ask these questions on a public forum like Twitter or Facebook, and you’re sure to simply get banned or will have them gloss over the questions, even asking pointless questions back to you like, “What hope do you have in Satan’s world?”
+Ask these questions on a public forum like Twitter or Facebook, and you’re sure to get banned, or will have them gloss over the questions, even asking pointless questions back to you like, “What hope do you have in Satan’s world?”

 Students of the Bible, or the Doctrine of Jehovah’s Witnesses?

-When supposedly studying the bible with Jehovah’s Witnesses or when you are a JW, you may notice that there isn’t really a lot of actual bible study that goes on, at least not compared with the amount of study they have of their own literature.
-During one weekly meeting, they may read three scriptures in the course of 45 minutes.
+When supposedly studying the bible with Jehovah’s Witnesses, or when you are a Witness, you may notice that there isn’t a lot of actual bible study that goes on, at least not compared with the amount of study they have of their own literature.
+During one meeting, they may read three scriptures in the course of 30-45 minutes.
 The rest of the time is spent reading their Watchtower magazine and repeating its information.
 Their public discourse on Sunday, which is 30 minutes long, may also include the reading of two or three scriptures.
 The rest of the time is the speaker talking about various points from a scripted outline.

 In the end, this produces Jehovah’s Witnesses who are very versed in the literature and opinions of their own governing body, but not so much in the bible itself.
-Most JWs I knew could recite a few bible verses that were their favorites, but some were outright surprised when I pointed out various scriptures to them.
-A circuit overseer, who is like a traveling minister, yelled at me during his visit when I told him that the bible says that women need to be in submission because the man “was formed first,” saying, “The bible doesn’t say that!”
+Most Jehovah’s Witnesses I knew could recite a few bible verses that were their favorites, but some were outright surprised when I pointed out other scriptures to them.
+A circuit overseer, who is like a traveling minister, yelled at me once, when I told him that the bible says that women need to be in submission because the man “was formed first,” saying, “The bible doesn’t say that!”
 He then had to backtrack when I read him the scripture at 1 Timothy 2 that said those words exactly.

-This happened too with my own sister, when I told her about how a virgin rape victim was sold to her rapist under the law of Moses.
+This happened with my own sister, when I told her about how a virgin rape victim was sold to her rapist, under the law of Moses.
 I mentioned the scripture in Deuteronomy 22, and she said she would need to look that up and get back with me.

 What They Can’t Explain

 Another reason that Jehovah’s Witnesses often fail to answer questions is that they sometimes don’t have any answers to those tough questions.
 This is especially true if you ask them questions about their religion itself.
-For example, during a recent Twitter exchange, I asked a JW who was on my feed to explain why elders are allowed to hide their serious sins, since there is no scriptural precedent or support for that (this post).
-I asked him to explain why JWs reject the sacrifice of Jesus by still following the law of Moses in demanding rape victims scream during an attack (this post), even going beyond that law.
+For example, during a recent Twitter exchange, I asked a JW who was on my feed to explain why elders are allowed to hide their serious sins, since there is no scriptural precedent or support for that (See “How Can I Trust Elders Who Are Allowed to Hide Their Serious Sins?”).
+I asked him to explain why Jehovah’s Witnesses reject the sacrifice of Jesus by still following the law of Moses in demanding rape victims scream during an attack (this post), even going beyond that law.

 I’ve asked similar questions to Jehovah’s Witnesses before.
 Why do you still follow the governing body after all their false predictions about Armageddon (please see JWfacts.com, the section “Changed Teachings” for a comprehensive list), when Deuteronomy 18:22 says that such a failed prophet is clearly not from Jehovah?
 Why the hypocrisy of demanding two witnesses for claims of child rape, but not for when a woman claims to have been raped (this post)?